 Habit: Stachytarpheta fruticosa grows as a woody shrub up to 2 meters in height.
 The leaves are arranged oppositely and are up to 9 cm long.
 The leaves are ovate to elliptic in shape with a crenate/toothed leaf margin along the leaves upper half.
 The stems and leaves are covered with small hairs and are typically square in cross section.

-Distribution in Bahamas/Globally: Stachytarpheta fruticosa is endemic to the Bahamian Archipelago and Cuba.
-Within the Bahamas it occurs throughout the islands.
+Distribution: Stachytarpheta fruticosa is endemic to the Lucayan Archipelago and Cuba and occurs throughout the islands.

-Medicinal/Cultural/Economic usage: Stachytarpheta fruticosa is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Stachytarpheta fruticosa is not known to be used medicinally in the Lucayan Archipelago.